Observation of a Novel Charge Density Wave Superstructure in Monolayer 1T-$VS_{2}$ at Room Temperature and its Evolution in Multilayers: DISCUSSION

 The stamp-transferred VS\textsubscript{2} flakes, used in the present investigation, show co-existence of both the metallic 1T and semiconducting 2H-VS\textsubscript{2} polymorphs in the ML limit (as shown in Figure 2).
 We observe that only 1T-VS\textsubscript{2} shows the development of CDW superstructures in the ML limit as well as in bulk; however, 2H-VS\textsubscript{2} shows no evidence for the presence of any CDW superstructure.
 Thus, it can be inferred that although both the 1T and 2H polymorphs of VS\textsubscript{2} may co-exist in the monolayer limit, the CDW orders are only found in the metallic 1T polymorph.
 This is in agreement with previous investigations on vapor-grown samples ~\cite{Mulazzi, van Efferen 2021, Su}.

-An interesting and novel observation in this investigation is the occurrence of a two-dimensional charge ordering ($\sqrt{7} \times \sqrt{7}$) R 19.1 \textsuperscript{0} superstructure in the a-b plane of ML 1T- VS\textsubscript{2} that has not been seen before ~\cite {van Efferen 2021, Kawakami, van Efferen 2024, Duvjir, Coelho}.
-A comparison of CDW orders found in ML TMDCs is illustrated in Table 2 (S9, Support Information) The CDW order ($\sqrt{7} \times \sqrt{7}$) R 19.1\textsuperscript{0} found in the present investigation in ML 1T-VS\textsubscript{2} at room temperature may be possible when enough thermal energy is provided at room temperature to overcome the hill in the free energy space and stabilize this system in a stable new order valley.
+An interesting and novel observation in this investigation is the occurrence of a two-dimensional CDW ordering ($\sqrt{7} \times \sqrt{7}$) R 19.1 \textsuperscript{0} superstructure in the a-b plane of ML 1T- VS\textsubscript{2} that has not been seen before ~\cite {van Efferen 2021, Kawakami, van Efferen 2024, Duvjir, Coelho}.
+A comparison of CDW orders found in ML TMDCs is illustrated in Table S2 (Support Information) The CDW order ($\sqrt{7} \times \sqrt{7}$) R 19.1\textsuperscript{0} found in the present investigation in ML 1T-VS\textsubscript{2} at room temperature may be possible when enough thermal energy is provided at room temperature to overcome the hill in the free energy space and stabilize this system in a stable new order valley.
 This ordered state can trigger the instability in ML to reduce the total energy of the system.
+The calculated total energy differences for different superstructures of the ML VS\textsubscript{2} phases with respect to undistorted ($1\times1$) 1T-VS\textsubscript{2}, summarized in Table 1, are consistent with our experimental observation.
+The observed novel ($\sqrt{7} \times \sqrt{7}$) R 19.1\textsuperscript{0} CDW phase, as obtained by LPESTP, is most stable at room temperature.
+The total energy differences for ($\sqrt{7} \times \sqrt{7}$) R 19.1\textsuperscript{0} and ($7 \times \sqrt{3}$) R 30\textsuperscript{0} ~\cite{van Efferen 2021} CDW superstructures in ML 1T-VS\textsubscript{2} are comparable (as shown in Table 1), and hence both CDW superstructures may co-exist in ML 1T-VS\textsubscript{2} system.
+Observation of the predominance of the $\sqrt{7} \times \sqrt{7}$) R 19.1\textsuperscript{0} CDW phase, may occur due to other perturbative factors that stabilizes the observed phase preferentially in the LPESTP grown sample.

 A strong electron-phonon coupling results in the distortions of the V-V and V-S bond length and bond angles, leading to an incommensurate CDW order in ML VS\textsubscript{2}~\cite{Sun, Lee, Valla, Flicker}.
+Our calculated phonon band dispersion relations and density of states (Figure 7) suggest that the monolayer ($\sqrt{7} \times \sqrt{7}$) R 19.1\textsuperscript{0} CDW superstructure originates mainly due to softening of the low-energy acoustic phonon modes and supports the electron-phonon coupling as the main driving force for the CDW transition.
+Importantly, With lowering of temperature, the observed CDW order disappears and stabilizes the system in an undistorted 1T-VS\textsubscript{2} phase (see Figure S8 in Support Information).
+This is consistent with our earlier observation~\cite{Pal}, where phonon mode softening weakens and disappears at temperature $\leq$ 220 K.